Gujarat Election: Mahuva Assembly Constituency Result 2022

 The term of the 182-member Legislative Assembly of Gujarat is scheduled to end on February 18, 2023.

-Mahuva is a legislative assembly constituency in Amreli district of Gujarat.
+Mahuva is a legislative assembly constituency in Bardoli (ST) district of Gujarat.
 It is one of the 99 seats won by the BJP in 2017 Assembly election.

 Use the map below to check winner and the winning party of Mahuva constituency in the Gujarat election 2022.
 You can also check the winning margin and details of runner-up party and candidate.